Answer First

 - The stock deals one new card to each column when every column has a card.

 Classic Spider Solitaire is commonly played in three difficulty levels.
 The rules stay familiar, but suit management becomes more important as you move from 1 suit to 2 suits and then to 4 suits.
+If you came for the hard traditional feel, 4 suits is the mode to open after you understand the board.

 No Download